 Five medicinal plants and scientific evidence

-There are many plant species with a medicinal purpose.
+There are many plant species with therapeutic potential.
 So many that it is difficult to choose just a few to mention here.
-In the end, I decided on a small number of the possible medicinal plant species that are commonly known and also have some scientific evidence of providing a health benefit.
+In the end, I decided on a small number of the possible plant species that are commonly known and also have some scientific evidence of providing a health benefit.

-Garlic is a very well known culinary herb and medicinal herb.
-Its medicinal uses are legendary.
+Garlic is a very well-known culinary herb and medicinal herb.
+Its therapeutic uses are legendary.
 Traditional healers mention garlic in ancient texts, but it is also the subject of modern research.
 For instance, researchers believe that garlic has the potential to kill cancer cells selectively.
-Garlic is a traditional medicine for infectious diseases of the respiratory system, the gut and the skin.
+Garlic is a traditional remedy for infectious diseases of the respiratory system, the gut and the skin.
 This herb is a potent antimicrobial and is even effective against MRSA.

 The sulphurous compounds are the source of garlic's antibacterial properties.
 And these compounds are the origin of the notorious garlic breath.
 Though you can find odourless garlic as a herbal supplement, these products would not be as effective as raw garlic.
 There is also evidence that a garlic dietary supplement can lower high blood pressure and cholesterol levels.
 So garlic can be helpful for people with cardiovascular disease.

-Lavender is another flowering medicinal plant in use as traditional medicine.
-The whole lavender flower has medicinal properties but most people just use the essential oil.
+Lavender is another flowering medicinal plant in use as traditional remedy.
+The whole lavender flower has therapeutic properties but most people just use the essential oil.
 Lavender is antimicrobial, has wound healing properties and eases headaches.
 The essential oil is well known as a sleep aid.
 This 2015 study found that inhaling lavender essential oil improved the quality of sleep compared to sleep hygiene alone.